MarcinMM/Dungeon-Dweller/README.markdown

 An inverted roguelike (you play as the titular dweller of a dungeon, i.e. a monster) written in Flash with copious help from Flashpunk.
 Should be quite self-sufficient as long as you can compile AS3 already :)

-# TODO MVP 8/2
+# TODO MVP 8/7

-* BLOOD SPLATS NOW!
-* Time-based regen NOW!
+* Complete splats with spritemap to allow for other colors/substances.
+* Armor gen, same as weapon gen.
+* Mouseover info on items, as NPCs.
+* Wrap up time-based regen.
 * Consolidate tile mess - right now we have solids arrays, walls objects, corner objects; need some unified way of managing this for pathfinding.
 I think I need 3 arrays: WALKABLE, SOLID, CORRIDOR.
 There's just too much overlap between corridor carving and walkables.
 * NPC goal management (IN PROGRESS - 50% goals, assuming pathing works)
 * Vertical dungeon structure (saving/loading levels for going up/down).